zcc1307/csc380-sp22/index.md

 [WJ: Watkins, J., "An Introduction to the Science of Statistics: From Theory to Implementation"](https://www.math.arizona.edu/~jwatkins/statbook.pdf)

-MK : Murphy, K. "Machine Learning: A Probabilistic Perspective."
+MK: Murphy, K. "Machine Learning: A Probabilistic Perspective."
 MIT press, 2012 (accessible online via UA library)

-We also highly recommend the following textbooks (not required):

-Wasserman, L. "All of Statistics: A Concise Course in Statistical Inference."
+WL: Wasserman, L. "All of Statistics: A Concise Course in Statistical Inference."
 Springer, 2004 (accessible online via UA library)

 ### Review for prerequisites